Friendship Project Resources

 - The Friendship Project book – Bulk pricing available from Ave Maria Press.

-- Internet access to stream the free videos for each chapter found here.
-If you can’t stream the videos, you can purchase the DVD set HERE.
+- Internet access to stream the free videos for each chapter found here:

 - Optional: Download the free journal here and “Friendship in Progress: Deepening and Developing Friendships” guide mentioned on the top of page 136 of the book.